Getting started with Tehama Administration

 - Click CREATE.

-Note: Using the CIDR block of 0.0.0.0/0 will disable the firewall and expose the Room's Desktops to the internet.
+Note: Using the CIDR block of 0.0.0.0/0 will disable the firewall and expose the Enclave's Desktops to the internet.
 While this may be desirable to install software packages, it is not recommended to operate normally with this configuration.
+(Though, you may choose to set the "Allow Web Access" firewall configuration in conjunction with the DNS Filtering feature, to allow Windows Updates in your otherwise internet-constricted Enclave.)

 See the Add custom firewall rule section in the Firewall Rules User Guide for more details.

-Only the Admin user and Org Managers and Room Managers (who are members of the Room) of a Room's connected organization can add secrets to the Room.
+Only the Org Admin user and Org Managers and Enclave Managers (who are members of the Enclave) of a Enclave's connected organization can add secrets to the Enclave.
+Check the description of your custom role, to see if you can perform this action.

-The Room's connected organization must handle this task.
+The Enclave's connected organization must handle this task.

 To avoid sharing network resource credentials insecurely, Tehama provides access to an encrypted Secret Password store used to securely store, encrypt, and grant authorized members access to credentials and other sensitive information.